apollographql/internal-platform-orb/src/scripts/circleci/README.md

 ## `long_running_workflows.py`

 Finds any Circle Workflow that's too old.
-If commit is set to true, goes ahead and cancels them via the API.
+If `cancel` is set to true, goes ahead and cancels them via the API.

-Outputs findings into /tmp/circleci-long-running-workflows.tsv

 ## `main_is_borked.py`